VroomDev/ti85/README.md

 Note: there are some extra ASM files in this repo that I need to clean up.

 I compile this code on a Win95 box and use a floppy to get it to a computer that has internet access.
 Sneaker net indeed.

+The Z80 ASM files are compiled via TASM on MS-DOS.
+But there are newer compilers out there.